jsx-eslint/eslint-plugin-react/docs/rules/no-string-refs.md

 # Prevent using string references (no-string-refs)

 Currently, two ways are supported by React to refer to components.
 The first one, providing a string identifier is considered legacy in the official documentation.
-Referring to components by setting an property on the `this` object in the reference callback is preferred.
+Referring to components by setting a property on the `this` object in the reference callback is preferred.

 ## Rule Details